DataDog/documentation/content/en/monitors/notify/variables.md

 _Available for [Log monitors][2], [Trace Analytics monitors][3] (APM), [RUM monitors][4] and [CI Pipeline monitors][5]_

-To include **any** attribute or tag from a log, a trace span, a RUM, or a CI Pipeline event matching the monitor query, use the following variables:
+To include **any** attribute or tag from a log, a trace span, a RUM event, or a CI Pipeline event matching the monitor query, use the following variables:

 | Monitor type    | Variable syntax                                         |
 |-----------------|---------------------------------------------------------|